- DMA, University of Cincinnati College-Conservatory of Music

 Conducting, Choral Literature and Methods; Renaissance Music History

-Tom Merrill is Professor of Music and Director of the School of Arts and Innovation at Xavier University, where he conducts the Edgecliff Vocal Ensemble.
-He has taught courses in music history, music theory, conducting and secondary choral methods.
-Merrill is the Director of Music at the Pleasant Ridge Presbyterian Church in Cincinnati and serves as the Vice-President of the American Choral Directors Association Central Division.
+Tom Merrill is Professor of Music and Director of the School of Arts and Innovation at Xavier University.
+He conducts the chamber choir, the Edgecliff Vocal Ensemble.
+He is the Director of Music at the Pleasant Ridge Presbyterian Church in Cincinnati and serves as the Vice-President of the American Choral Directors Association Central Division.
 He has served on the board of ChoralNet and is a past president of the Ohio Choral Directors Association.
-He has also served on the committees of three Central Division conventions as well as High School and Boy Choir R&S chair for Ohio.
+He is a board member of the Cincinnati Boy Choir.

-He holds a Bachelor of Music Education degree from Rhodes College, Memphis, Tennessee; Master's degrees in Choral Conducting and Musicology from The Shepherd School of Music at Rice University in Houston, Texas; and a Doctor of Musical Arts degree in choral conducting from the University of Cincinnati College-Conservatory of Music.
+He holds a Bachelor of Music Education degree from Rhodes College, Memphis, Tennessee; Master’s degrees in Choral Conducting and Musicology from The Shepherd School of Music at Rice University in Houston, Texas; and a Doctor of Musical Arts degree in choral conducting from the University of Cincinnati College-Conservatory of Music.
 His teachers include Allen Pote, Tony Lee Garner, Anne Schnoebelen, Gwyn Richards, John Leman, Elmer Thomas and Earl Rivers.
-He studied with Dale Warland and was chosen to participate as a chorus member of the Oregon Bach Festival in the 1985 anniversary year.
+He has studied with Dale Warland and was chosen to participate as a chorus member of the Oregon Bach Festival in the 1985 anniversary year.